oblac/jodd-site/content/doc/db/3+dbsession.md

 ~~~~~

 In above example only `DbSession` is explicitly closed.
 As said,
-`DbSession` keeps track of all created `DbQuery`ies.
+`DbSession` keeps track of all created `DbQuery`-ies.
 On session closing,
 all open queries will be implicitly closed; therefore all created and
 still open ResultSet\'s will be closed.
 Even this is nice feature, some
 may like more to explicitly close each resource - with *Db* this is just